Immigration Resources

 Legal navigation services

-Latino Network’s Culturally Specific Legal Navigation Services ensures that immigrant and refugee families and communities in Multnomah know about their rights and can access the legal and social services they need to thrive.
+Latino Network’s Culturally Specific Legal Navigation Services helps immigrant and refugee families in Multnomah County understand their rights and connect with legal and social services.
+Their website also lists trusted immigration legal help in Oregon.

 legal advocacy and translation services